Dean-Coakley/fr-agile/README.md

 This is a project that is used to demonstrate a CI/CD pipeline with TravisCI and Jenkins

 ## Travis CI
+* Builds to Github releases
 ## Jenkins
+* Builds to JenkinsBuild branch